 If you no longer need your resident parking permit, either because you are moving/have moved address or you no longer have the vehicle and have not replaced it, you can cancel it online.

 Once your permit has been cancelled you are no longer covered to park your vehicle.
 Please note that no refund will be made.
-The £30 is an administrative fee to cover some of the costs associated with administering and enforcing the permit scheme.
+The permit cost is an administrative fee to cover some of the costs associated with administering and enforcing the permit scheme.

 Parking zone maps